horshack-dpreview/RollingShutter/README.md

 </p>

  - If you don't have a macro lens, choose a lens with either a large magnification factor or one with a long focal length
  - If you have a choice between an adapted vs native lens, choose an adapted lens.
 For example, a Canon lens on a Sony body using the Sigma MC-11 adapter in preference over a native Sony E-Mount lens.
-This will eliminate the need to strip off the embeddd lens correction profiles associated with native lenses.

  #### Camera Positioning and Framing